 When buying bedding, thread count seems to be the go-to measure of quality.
 The higher the thread count, the nicer the sheets, right?
 Not necessarily.
 It’s time to rethink everything you know about choosing comfortable, luxurious bedding.

 Thread count seems like a simple standard of superiority, mostly because it’s easily quantifiable.
-But if you want the best sheets, there’s much more to consider than this number.
-The type of fabric, length of the fibers, the ply, the weave and your particular preferences mean more than the number of yarns in an area of fabric.
+But if you want the best sheets, there’s much more to consider.
+The type of fabric, length of the fibers, the ply, the weave, and your particular preferences mean more than the number of yarns in an area of fabric.
 Don’t be fooled by the myth of the thread count.
 Learn what matters and what doesn’t when it comes to your bedding.

 What Is Thread Count?

 Thread count is pretty simple.
 A product’s thread count is the number of threads woven into one square inch of fabric.
 Threads are counted lengthwise, which is called warp, and widthwise, called weft, to create a total thread count number.
 For instance, if a piece of fabric contains 150 threads running widthwise and 150 threads running lengthwise, its thread count will be 300.